 Electrical Hazard: This product should be installed by a licensed electrician according to all local electrical and building codes.

 Warning

-Electrical Hazard: To prevent injury, this apparatus must be securely attached to the floor/wall in accordance with the installation instructions.
+Electrical Hazard: To prevent injury, this apparatus must be securely attached to the rack, wall or desktop in accordance with the installation instructions.